Esparagus HiFi MediaLink

 Motivation

-I did few audio projects in the past, some using ESP32, some using larger Orange Pi and Raspberry Pi devices.
+I did a few audio projects in the past, some using ESP32, some using larger Orange Pi and Raspberry Pi devices.
 Each has its pros and cons, and with each iteration, I'm trying to focus on the details that were working best for me, while actually using them.

 What I like about ESP32 is how lightweight it is.
 It barely draws power, so you may not care to turn it off at all.
 It boots in seconds and is ready for use in a snap.
 Still, it is capable and works at par with Linux SBC solutions for audio applications while costing a fraction of their price.
 Combined with a proper Hi-Fi DAC, you would not tell the difference between it and commercial devices standing side by side and costing much more.

 Over the last few years, I have seen a few amazing software products created to deliver audio on the ESP32, like squeezelite-esp32 or Euphonium.
-Esparagus media center devices are designed specifically to run these great pieces of software and bring new life into aging audio equipment that most of us have at home but do not use that much these days since it is not working with Spotify and the family.
+Esparagus media center devices are designed specifically to run these great pieces of software and bring new life into aging audio equipment that most of us have at home, but do not use that much these days, since it is not working with Spotify and the family.

 Features